How Dogs Can Help Children’s Reading Skills

 - Children have fun reading to their canine friends: In comparison to sitting at a desk and staring at a textbook in solitude, reading aloud to a furry friend is different and can be treated as a performance, therefore not feeling so much like homework as it is interesting and fun.

-- It’s a win-win situation: Dogs aid children in language studies, while children help dogs to learn patience and discipline, who in turn can aid visually impaired people, veterans, and also those in wheelchairs.
+- It’s a win-win situation: Dogs aid children in language studies, while children help dogs to learn patience and discipline.
+In turn, dogs can then aid people with visual impairments, veterans, and those who use wheelchairs.